apache/beam/website/src/contribute/runner-guide.md

 #### Implementing via GroupByKeyOnly + GroupAlsoByWindow

-The Java codebase includes support code for a particularly common way of implement the full `GroupByKey` operation: first group the keys, and then group by window.
+The Java codebase includes support code for a particularly common way of implementing the full `GroupByKey` operation: first group the keys, and then group by window.
 For merging windows, this is essentially required, since merging is per key.